Tropical Cyclone 03E (Cristina) – Pacific

 Tropical Cyclone 03E (Cristina)

-CRISTINA MEANDERING NEAR THE COAST OF NORTHWESTERN NICARAGUA…FLOODING RAINS EXPECTED OVER PORTIONS OF CENTRAL AMERICA DURING THE NEXT COUPLE OF DAYS
+CRISTINA CONTINUES TO MEANDER OFFSHORE…HEAVY RAINS EXPECTED TO CONTINUE OVER PORTIONS OF CENTRAL AMERICA DURING THE NEXT COUPLE OF DAYS

-Cristina has been meandering, but is nearly stationary.
-A slow, generally west-northwestward motion is expected to begin tomorrow.
-On the forecast track, Cristina should move near or along the coasts of Nicaragua, Honduras, and El Salvador during the next couple of days.
-Maximum sustained winds are near 40 mph (65 km/h) with higher gusts.
-Little change in strength is expected today, with a gradual weakening trend expected by midweek.
-Tropical-storm-force winds extend outward up to 80 miles (130 km) from the center.
+Cristina is moving slowly toward the west near 2 mph.
+A turn to the west-northwest and northwest is forecast over the next couple of days.
+On the forecast track, Cristina should move near or along the coasts of Nicaragua, Honduras, and El Salvador through midweek.
+Maximum sustained winds remain near 40 mph with higher gusts.
+Slight strengthening is possible through Wednesday, with weakening expected Wednesday night or Thursday after Cristina moves inland.
+Tropical-storm-force winds extend outward up to 80 miles from the center.

 HAZARDS AFFECTING LAND